ROBOTIS-GIT/emanual/docs/en/software/rplustask3/task_instructions.md

 - This function is executed independently from the main program routine, executing itself periodically
 - Callback functions must be written outside of the main program routine.
 - Because it is not allowed to write code within a callback that takes too much time to execute, callback has restrictions in the use of Loops / Variables / Parameter Calls / volume of code.
-- The following restrictions must be met when using a callback function.
+- The following restrictions must be applied when using a callback function.
-  - Loops, Labels, Jumps, Calls are not allowed
+  - Loops, Labels, Jumps, Calls are not allowed in the Callback
   - Communication with an external device is limited to a maximum of 2 times
   - The code size of callback function cannot exceed 512 bytes